DeltaBoyBZ/go-rel/README.md

 ## Installation

-To use Go-Rel in your project, download this repository and include the following in your `go.mod` file:
+To use Go-Rel in your project, import it

-    require "delta/rel" v0.0.0
-    replace "delta/rel" v0.0.0 => "<location of the `rel` subdirectory of this repository on your disk>"
+    import "github.com/DeltaBoyBZ/go-rel/rel"

+and run

+    $ go mod tidy

 ## Basic Usage

-To  use Go-Rel, we must of course import it:

-    import "delta/rel"

 Go-Rel centres around the creation of a key value.
 Keys are used to identify unique values of an array.